rtoal/ple/lua/README.md

 To build and run Lua programs on your local machine, download and install the most recent language version from the [Lua downloads page](https://www.lua.org/download.html) or use your favorite package manager.

-Programs in this folder can be run from the command line like so:
+Programs in this folder have been tested on Lua 5.4.7 can be run from the command line like so:

 ```
 lua triple.lua